 There are two reasons that police corruption is more common in Tijuana’s tourist areas.
-The first reason is that there is simply a higher concentration of police officers in these areas.
+The first reason is that there is simply a higher concentration of municipal police officers in these areas.
 You’re more likely to have a police encounter in areas where there are more police.
 These officers are stationed in these areas to deter violent crime and to keep tourists safe.
 Unfortunately, they sometimes hassle tourists for bribes.

 While walking down Avenida Revolucion in Zona Centro or Calle Coahuila in Zona Norte, you’ll see a constant stream of police cars driving by.
-You’ll also encounter officers standing on street corners patrolling the streets.
+You’ll also encounter officers standing on street corners patrolling the city’s streets.

 You can’t walk a block without seeing police in these parts of the city.
 You’re more likely to get stopped by a corrupt officer in these places because there are so many police around.
 If you wander around enough in Tijuana, a corrupt officer will find you.